amgant/LouisvilleKY-GoodReads-Books/README.md

 * The Louisville Metro Free Public Library system has 255 physical unique books (by Title & Author) that are in the 3,752 GoodReads' physical books listings.
 They have over 1Million physical books outside the GoodReads physical books listing database.

-* The strongest significant correlations I found among the two datasets were all between the GoodReads measurements themselves.
+* The strongest significant correlations I found among the two datasets were all between the GoodReads measurements themselves, but there are moderate and weak correlations as well between the two datasets.

-**Moderate Correlations:**
+*Moderate Correlations:*
 * *Sometimes*, physical books that the library holds *more* than 1 Edition of draw in *more* GoodReads users to Rate the physical books out of 5 stars, vs books that the library holds only 1 Edition of.

 * *Sometimes*, physical books that the library holds *more* than 1 Edition of have a *larger* quantity of GoodReads user notings of "Want to Read", vs books that the library only holds 1 Edition of.

 * *Sometimes*, GoodReads physical book listings with *higher* Ratings out of 5 will have *higher* Numbers of Ratings, Numbers of Reviews, users noting "Want to Read", *and* users noting themselves as a "Current Reader".

-**Strong Correlations:**
+*Strong Correlations:*
-* We can also say that *more often than not*, if a GoodReads physical book listing has a *high* Number of Ratings, then it also has a *high* Number of Reviews, users clicking the "Current Reader" button, *and* users clicking the "Want To Read" button for that book; **and vice versa* for all of those 4 GoodReads metrics.
+* We can also say that *more often than not*, if a GoodReads physical book listing has a *high* Number of Ratings, then it also has a *high* Number of Reviews, users clicking the "Current Reader" button, *and* users clicking the "Want To Read" button for that book; **and vice versa** for all of those 4 GoodReads metrics.

-**Weak Correlations:**
+*Weak Correlations:*
 * There are a few *very weak* correlations among the quantity of physical library book copies, total editions of physical library books within the library system, the GoodReads number of "Current Readers", & their number of "Want to Read"'s.
 * There are also some *very weak* correlations between physical book *Price* vs. *GoodReads Ratings out of 5, Number of ratings, and Number of Reviews*.
 There is almost an **opposite** correlation between *library copies/book edition totals* and the book *Price* vs. *the aforementioned GoodReads ratings* & *Price*.
 * I would not consider these weak correlations truly significant, though they're fun to look at on a graph.

+##

 <ul>

+* Things to consider/limits:
+* A reminder that I excluded ebooks from both datasets for this project.
+The raw data used was so large it kept crashing my computer & confusing Python, so I had to save memory somewhere.
+* Perhaps GoodReads has a large amount of books that exist as physical books but are *only* listed on their website as ebooks.
+This could've cut out a lot of what their site was able to give.
+There were some inaccuracies I noticed in both datasets before clearing them appropriately.
+* Perhaps the print books the library has that GoodReads doesn't acknowledge are gems in their own regard.
+There are American favorites and Louisville favorites that don't do as well internationally & on GoodReads.
+* The users of these services are definitely different.
+These public libraries are typically very much local-community-minded & even have kids go there after school to use the computer & play Roblox before checking out their summer reading books, and young adults using the 3D printer, adults using the printer & checking out current cd's or cassetes.
+They run programs regularly to inform & uplift Louisville commununities with way more resources than just physical books & audiobooks, even in some ways that don't require folks to have library cards.
+Anyone can go there & users can get ebooks through the library for free off their website, a few ways they're quite accessible.
+GoodReads can't be browsed without you creating an account, so if someone doesn't want/have what's needed to create an account (a computer or smart device, an email address or social media account, etc.), they can't benefit from the site at all.
+So even though it's got an international user base, it's still more selective in who indulges with the site.
+* We may never know if a survey of Louisville library users asking them which books they are currently reading, want to read, and would rate out of 5 stars would look anything like this GoodReads data.
+Perhaps it's a bit above the library's resources or intent.
+I am probably more curious now than ever what algorithm or process they use to decide what books to replenish when they go missing or what books to get their first copies of, and what books not to get.

+It's not necessarily a bad thing that there are so few books in common with the datasets, it doesn't mean they're not getting their users what they need!
+I thought it was cool the libary data was basically the library's online catalogue, just without the info on whether or not items are currently checked out/available/on hold.
+I will be playing around more with this data/project, as I did not have time to work with SQL like I wanted to.
+I also have plenty of questions/ideas on what questions this database can answer & I learned Tableau is shockingly very different from Power BI yet they basically have the same capabilities.
+I'd like to look deeper in to the book price aspect of things, for one.
+The raw library data has prices that look accurate, for the ebook version and hardcover version of the same books for example, & some of them didn't exactly match GoodReads' price listings.
+Where does GoodReads get their book price/value data if they don't even sell books?

+If anything, this data can be used to show that multi-edition print books/audiobooks at the library are *a bit* likely to have more GoodReads ratings & GoodReads users who "Want to read"; and separately, if there are a lot of ratings/reviews/"Want to Reads"/"Current Readers" for a print book per GoodReads, then the rest of the metrics will be high as well, with a slightly lower correlation for the actual overall GoodReads Rating of the book itself; if one of those metrics are low, the rest are likely low, leaving out the lower correlation of the overall book Rating.
+So, I've done what I was set out to do!
+Feel free to star this project if you'd like to keep tabs!

 ***Enjoy the interactive graphs & thanks for reading! ~ 🌸***